Dogs gifted by North's Kim resettle in South Korean zoo

 Kim had given the two white Pungsan hunting dogs — a breed indigenous to North Korea — to then-South Korean President Moon Jae-in as a gift following their summit talks in Pyongyang in 2018.
 But liberal Moon gave up the dogs last month, citing a lack of financial support for the canines from the current conservative government led by President Yoon Suk Yeol.

-The dogs, named Gomi and Songgang, stayed at a veterinary hospital in the southeastern city of Daeju before they were moved Friday to a zoo run by a local government in the southern city of Gwangju last Friday, zoo officials said.
+The dogs, named Gomi and Songgang, were moved to a zoo run by a local government in the southern city of Gwangju last Friday after a temporary stay at a veterinary hospital in the southeastern city of Daeju, zoo officials said.

 Gomi and Songgang officially belong to state property.
 While in office, Moon raised them at the presidential residence.
 After leaving office in May, Moon was able to take them to his private home thanks to a change of law that allowed presidential gifts to be managed outside the Presidential Archives if they were animals or plants.